HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

 Awarded to the member of the graduating class who has done outstanding work in at least two of the sciences, and who has demonstrated an interest in and an ability for a career in graduate work and research, and/or teaching, together with a commitment to the advancement of women in science.

-WOOD PRIZE IN PHYSICS & ITS APPLICATION
+WOOD PRIZE IN PHYSICS AND ITS APPLICATION

 Established in 2004 in memory of Wells Seminarians Cornelia Louis Wood Conger 1873 and her sister Mary Della Wood Dey 1873.
 Awarded to the member of the graduating class who has shown outstanding interest and ability in physics or its application to closely related disciplines, particularly engineering.

-CAYUGA BASIN PRIZE IN ENVIRONMENTAL STUDIES
+CAYUGA WATERSHED PRIZE IN ENVIRONMENTAL SCIENCE

 STUDENT LIBRARY PRIZES: GENERAL AND SPECIAL INTEREST